beaushowcase/navigation-posts/readme.txt

 === Navigation Posts ===
 Contributors: beaubhavik
-Tags: navigation, posts, admin, backend
-Requires at least: 4.7
+Tags: navigation, posts, admin, backend, post navigation, next post, previous post, admin interface Requires at least: 5.0
-Tested up to: 6.6
+Tested up to: 6.4
 Stable tag: 1.0.0
-Requires PHP: 7.0
+Requires PHP: 7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides navigation arrows for previous and next posts in the WordPress backend.
+Enhance your WordPress admin experience with convenient navigation arrows for browsing between posts in the backend.

 == Description ==

-Navigation Posts is a simple yet powerful plugin that enhances the WordPress admin experience by adding navigation arrows for previous and next posts in the backend.
-This plugin is perfect for content creators and editors who frequently work with multiple posts and need quick navigation between them.
+Navigation Posts adds intuitive navigation arrows to your WordPress admin interface, allowing you to easily move between posts while editing or reviewing content.
+Perfect for content managers and editors who work with multiple posts regularly.

-Key Features:
+Features:
-* Adds navigation arrows to the post edit screen
+* Previous and Next post navigation arrows in the admin backend
+* Smooth navigation between consecutive posts
+* Simple and lightweight implementation
+* No configuration needed - works right out of the box
-* Works with all post types
+* Compatible with all post types
-* Smooth and intuitive user interface
-* Lightweight and optimized for performance

 == Installation ==

-1. Upload the `navigation-posts` folder to the `/wp-content/plugins/` directory
+1. Upload the 'navigation-posts' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to any post edit screen to see the navigation arrows
+3. That's it!
+The navigation arrows will automatically appear in your post editor

 == Frequently Asked Questions ==

-= Does this plugin work with custom post types? =
+= Does this work with custom post types? =

-Yes, Navigation Posts works with all post types, including custom post types.
+Yes, the navigation works with all post types in WordPress.

-= Can I customize the appearance of the navigation arrows? =

-The plugin comes with a default style that should work well with most WordPress admin themes.
-If you need to customize the appearance, you can add custom CSS to your admin area.

-== Screenshots ==

-1. Navigation arrows on the post edit screen
+= Does this plugin modify my database? =
+No, this plugin doesn't make any modifications to your database.

+= Is this plugin compatible with the block editor (Gutenberg)? = Yes, the plugin is fully compatible with both the classic and block editors.

 == Changelog ==